Heritage Skills Placement - Kirkby Stephen East - Upholstery

 Staff from our Newcastle headquarters continue to work in Cumbria as and when necessary.
 If you have any ideas for projects or would like us to be involved with you please contact us on the main office number 0191 232 9279 or by email to email@example.com:

 In the summer of 2011, the Design Council CABE invited applications from design organisations across England to bid for small grants to help them explore the value of design in the environment.
 There were over 130 applications, including one by North of England Civic Trust (NECT) for Frizington.
 It was one of only 13 applications that were successful, and it was the only one in Cumbria.
 NECT is now working with the community to look at Frizington as a settlement within the wider landscape and to consider what is distinctive about it as a place – what is special, that people would want to safeguard and celebrate?
 For example, we will be looking in more detail at Main Street and thinking about how the character of Frizington is represented there – is Main Street fine as it is, or could it be improved?
 Could design make Main Street better?
 Lighting?
 Colour?
 Traffic management?

 Finally, we shall be looking at the former Council Chambers building and the adjacent yard, to ask how this once important civic building could be revived so that it not only looks the part, but plays its part for the good of the community.

 Since 2009, NECT has been retained to provide conservation and design advice for Copeland Borough Council.
 Using up to four of its highly experienced members of staff, NECT has helped Copeland develop its in-house understanding and skills on historic environment management in relation to planning, investment and development management.

-We are currently producing the Stage 2 Townscape Heritage Initiative bid for Whitehaven Town Centre Conservation Area which the council are now in the process of delivering.
+We recently produced the successful Stage 2 Townscape Heritage Initiative bid for Whitehaven Town Centre Conservation Area which the council are now in the process of delivering.

 Carlisle Diocese Church Buildings Audit